Novartis/YADA/readme.md

 Even you, middleware guy, can benefit from **YADA**.

 Maybe you have to provide a RESTful interface to an existing application, and need to deliver in such a short window, or have only a handful of users, so a fully-specified REST service is not practical.
 Maybe you need to access an existing REST interface and can't use your own proxy script; or, you have to grant access to a unix filesystem without mapping it in Apache or changing privileges.
-Perhaps the business wants to integrate some existing perl-based pipeline processes into a user interface or your Javascript UI team is already using **YADA**, and needs a Java plugin to post-process data it's retrieving from a third party.
+Perhaps the business wants to integrate some existing perl-based pipeline processes into a user interface or your Javascript UI team is already using **YADA**, and needs a Java® plugin to post-process data it's retrieving from a third party.

 # Features